ts756632/Case_Study/README.md

 2. Why would casual riders buy Cyclistic annual memberships?
 3. How do annual members and casual riders use Cyclistic bikes differently?

+### Tool used:
+1. Spreadsheets: data cleaning and analysis
+2. R: data nalysis and visualization

 # [**Case Study 2: How Can a Wellness Technology Company Play It Smart?**](https://github.com/ts756632/Case_Study_2)